john-cd/rust_howto/bk/src/crate-selection/index.md

 ### Use this Book to Select Crates for your Project

-It is the main purpose of this book to provide expansive coverage of "key" or "foundational" crates - those crates that make up the most common programming tasks.
+It is the main purpose of this book to provide expansive coverage of "key" or "foundational" crates - those crates that make up the most common programming tasks:

 1. Browse the left sidebar for a relevant category.
 1. Search by keyword for recipes for your specific problem.